jamidwyer/feeder/README.md

 feeder
 ======
-PHP to aggregate various social media feeds, so you can hit getsocialfeeds.php with an AJAX call (or cron) and show/save the content as you like.
+PHP to aggregate various social media feeds, so you can hit getsocial.php with an AJAX call (or cron) and show/save the content as you like.
 Currently totally does not do that, so I apologize if you ended up here for that.

 When it does work, you'll need a keys.php file in this directory, like this: